-An Asian nurse living in the U.K. was “racially abused”by a couple on her way to work fighting the2019 novel coronavirus (COVID-19) outbreak.
+An Asian nurse living in the U.K. was “racially abused”

 In her post, Quaichon recounted how she was intentionally elbowed in her rib by a man and shouted at by his female partner at a train station on her way to work.

 The female assailant allegedly told her, “at least we are whites you f*cking c*nt.”

 “I felt the need to share this experience as it has really affected me in a way that I couldn’t even begin to explain,” she said in her post.
 “Imagine this, I was on the way to cover a night shift as OVERTIME since staffing levels in [the] hospital have become so dangerously low; only to be treated so inhumanely before working my shift.
 This felt like an absolute oxymoron.”

 Quaichon added that those fighting in the frontlines are risking their lives every day with limited resources, but some people still feel the need to impose more hatred and fear.